 “Well yes.
 I was.
 Uh, and I still am – sort of.”

-Berhanu’s head tilted off axis at my vague response.
+Berhanu’s head keeled slightly off axis at my vague response.

 These credentials didn’t seem to impress the professors too terribly.
-White writers, ad-hoc artists, and self-styled explorer-adventurers have been features of the African narrative since time immemorial.
-Indeed an excerpt from Conrad’s Heart of Darkness suddenly flashed through my mind – this when Marlowe is challenged to describe Kurtz, and his tongue-tied response is that Kurtz was “either a painter who wrote for the papers, or a journalist who could paint.”
+White writers, ad-hoc artists, and self-styled explorer-adventurer types have been features of the African narrative since time immemorial.
+Indeed an excerpt from Conrad’s Heart of Darkness suddenly flashed through my mind – this when Marlowe, challenged to describe Kurtz, offers the tongue-tied response that Kurtz was, “either a painter who wrote for the papers, or a journalist who could paint.”

-I’m no Kurtz, still the irresolution did hit home.
-In truth I’d been struggling to find my place in Africa.
-And frankly the professors had every right to question me.
-Under what authority does a sometime-artist, part-time writer from New York have to stand on Emperor Haile Selassie’s front steps, and put forward unto eminent Ethiopians that he’s interested in protecting their national heritage?
+I, of course, in no other way fit the Kurtz bill.
+Nonetheless, this peculiar irresolution did hit home.
+In truth I had been struggling to find my way and my place in Africa.
+And frankly the professors had every reason to question my credentials and motives.
+After all, under what authority does an artist from New York have to come over here and stand upon Emperor Haile Selassie’s front steps, putting forward unto eminent Ethiopians the message that he’s interested in protecting their national heritage?

 “Richard?”
 They asked.